Users often apply different filters to loaded data, hide and unhide columns, sort in various ways, etc.

 Mainly, you will use the SaveTableView and ApplyTableView methods.

-Also, you may use the auto-filter row over the tables to filter data in an easy way.
+Also, you can use the auto-filter row over the tables to filter data in an easy way.